webix-hub/gitbook-webix-jet/chapter1.md

 ##Advantages of Webix Jet

-Webix Jet allows you to create a flexible, easy maintainable app, where data and visual presentation are clearly separated, interface elements can be easily combined and reused, all parts can be developed and tested separately - all with minimal code footprint.
+Webix Jet allows you to create a flexible, easy maintainable app, where data and visual presentations are clearly separated, interface elements can be easily combined and reused, all parts can be developed and tested separately - all with minimal code footprint.
 It has a ready to use solution for all kinds of tasks, from simple admin pages to fully-fledged apps with multiple locales, customizable skins and user access levels.

 Webix Jet is a fully client-side solution, and can  be used with any REST-based data api.
 So there aren’t any special requirements to the server.